The Incredible Machine (1993 video game): Development

 The Incredible Machine, the first game in the series, was originally going to be developed by Electronic Arts for the Commodore 64 in 1984, but Dynamix worked on Arcticfox for the Amiga instead and work did not start on The Incredible Machine until the spring of 1992.
 Kevin Ryan programmed The Incredible Machine in nine months, on a $36,000 budget.
+The Macintosh and Windows versions were developed by Presage Software.

 Reception

 Computer Gaming World in 1993 praised The Incredible Machine, stating that while the 80 puzzles "are a blast" the Free Form Mode was the game's best feature; "the curious, tinkering 10-year-old is re-awakened, given a digital toy box and set loose in the backyard of his or her mind".
 The magazine concluded that the game was "one of the most innovative and deceptively addicting products to pass this way in quite a while ... a well-oiled imagination machine with a very broad appeal".
 In 1993, Dragon gave the game 4 out of 5 stars.
 Electronic Gaming Monthly gave the 3DO version a 7.25 out of 10, saying that its controls are too slow due to the lack of mouse support, but that it is nonetheless better than the PC version due to the dramatically improved graphics and sound.

 In 1996, Computer Gaming World named The Incredible Machine the 62nd best game ever.
 The editors summarized it as "fresh in concept and long on gameplay".

+The game sold over 800,000 units.